gleidecn/eat-fibers/README.md

 #### I've found very interesting the process of doing the deployment, very useful and helpful as well.
 I think it was great having the chance to expose my projects and my live website.

     - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+        - In the GitHub repository, navigate to the Settings tab
+        - From the source section drop-down menu, select the Master Branch
+        - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+- The link for my live project can be found here [Github](https://gleidecn.github.io/eat-fibers/)

 ## Credits